teich/Heroku-Screens-and-Articles/fb_tutorial/tutorial.md

 **Making a simple Facebook application**
 ------------------------------------------

-The fun part has finally arrived, we're about to make a simple Facebook application, how simple will our aplication be?
-Very simple, it will only show a list of links to interesting articles, to be exact, it'll show only two links, a Login button and some Like buttons, well, I said it'd be simple, isn't it?
+The fun part has finally arrived, we're about to make a simple Facebook application!
+How simple?
+It will show a simple list of links to interesting articles, a Login button, and some Like buttons.

 I'll assume you're using Ruby 1.9.x. and that you have at least [Git](http://book.git-scm.com/2_installing_git.html) 1.6.x installed.
 [To see a guide to install Git in different platforms, please click here](http://book.git-scm.com/2_installing_git.html).